MoonBlvd/Env_setup/environment_setup.md

 Then follow the instruction from: https://developer.nvidia.com/cuda-80-ga2-download-archive **Please remember to check the nvidia driver and graphics drive version by:**
 	nvidia-smi
-**Do not install the latest CUDA-9.0 since its not supported by tensorflow yet.**
+~~**Do not install the latest CUDA-9.0 since its not supported by tensorflow yet.**
+~~
 	sudo dpkg -i cuda-repo-ubuntu1604-8-0-local-ga2_8.0.61-1_amd64.deb
 	sudo apt-get update
 	sudo apt-get install cuda

-If you installed CUDA-9.0 or other CUDA by mistake, remove them by:
+~~If you installed CUDA-9.0 or other CUDA by mistake, remove them by:~~

 	sudo apt-get --purge remove <package_name>
 	sudo apt autoremove

+Tensorflow now supports CUDA-9.0 with cudnn-7.0!!!

 Then add the path of cuda to ```~/.zshrc```